The Spectacular Thaipusam Celebration in Malaysia

 Materials Used for Kavadi

-The Thaipusam devotee who has taken the vow for Thaipusam celebration is required to cleanse themselves by undergoing at least a month of prayer, fasting and several series of strict physical and mental disciplines.
+The devotee who vowed for Thaipusam celebration is required to cleanse themselves with at least a month of prayer, fasting and several series of strict physical and mental disciplines.
 These include a strict vegetarian diet and maintaining self-discipline such as abstinence from sex.

-It is said that these will help put the devotees into a trance-like state that will prevent them from feeling the pain.
-It is also claimed that the piercing of skewers and hooks will not leave any scar.
+These will put the devotees into a trance-like state that will numb them from the pain of the pierced skewers and hooks and these piercing will not leave any scar.

-Before the devotees use their respective kavadis, prayers will be conducted at their homes for a smooth procession of the kavadi.
+Before the devotees put on their respective kavadis, prayers will be conducted at homes for a smooth flow of events.

 Thaipusam Festival in Malaysia: the Event

-Malaysia's population consists of many ethnic groups and Indian form part of this group.
-This multi-ethic, multicultural and multilingual society makes the country a melting pot of various cultures & religious festivals.
+Malaysia is a multi-ethnic country and this multicultural and multilingual society makes the country a melting pot of various religious festivals.
 Thaipusam is just one of these festivals.

 Thaipusam celebration in Malaysia is held in most part of the country but the largest gatherings are in Kuala Lumpur.
 Unlike Diwali celebration, Thaipusam is not a public holiday for the whole country but only in certain states.

-In Kuala Lumpur, this three-day Thaipusam festival starts from the Sri Mahamariaman Temple in Chinatown and ends in Batu Caves, covering a distance of about 9.5 miles.
+This three-day Thaipusam festival in Kuala Lumpur starts from the Sri Mahamariaman Temple in Chinatown and ends in Batu Caves, covering a distance of about 9.5 miles.

-In the early morning on the eve of the celebration, the Thaipusam procession will depart Sri Mahamariaman Temple with Lord Muruga's idol, leading the procession.
-Hundreds of devotees, carrying their kavadi or whatever form of sacrificial act that they have opted for, will follow on this 9.5 mile journey, which takes about 8 hours to reach the destination.
+In the early morning on the eve of the celebration, the Thaipusam procession will depart Sri Mahamariaman Temple with Lord Muruga's idol heading the procession.
+Hundreds of devotees carrying their kavadi or whatever form of sacrificial act that they opted for will go on this 9.5-mile procession, which is an 8-hour journey.

 Batu Caves Temple

-On arrival at the destination, which is the Batu Caves temple, a prayer ceremony will be held at the foot of the caves.
+On arrival at Batu Caves temple, a prayer ceremony will be held at the foot of the caves.
 The Batu Caves temple is very unique and is an attraction of its own, even outside the Thaipusam celebration day.
-The temple is sited in one of the biggest caves and to reach it, you will need to climb the 272 steps (see photo below)
+The temple is sited in one of the biggest caves and to reach it, you need to climb the 272 steps (see photo below).

-Devotees, carrying their offering, will climb these 272 steps, and offer their prayer in the temple.
+Devotees carrying their offering will climb these 272 steps and offer their prayer.
 Those who had their body pierced with skewers and hooks will have them removed whilst the priest chant over them.
 Amazingly enough, there will not be a drop of blood and the wounds that will be treated with hot ash, will not leave any scar!